Faculty Rights and Responsibilities

 Office hours, which may include other academic support activities such as announced study sessions, are to be held during finals week.
 These hours should be posted on the faculty member’s office door, announced to all classes at least one week before finals, posted on their Canvas site (if applicable), and a copy given to the department office and placed on file.

 Every credit-bearing course should have a final exam or summative educational experience at the date and time officially listed.
-The location should be the regular class meeting location.
+The locations should be the regular class meeting location.
 There are some routine exceptions such as online classes, performance classes internships, etc. Other exceptions to this must be approved in writing by the chair and college dean.

-Policy Owner: Provost and Vice President for Academic Affairs
+Responsible Office and/or Policy Owner: Provost and Vice President for Academic Affairs

 - IHL Policies and Bylaws